You have applied for a job in Switzerland and are wondering what you have to do to live in Switzerland.

 Legal protection | O | To benefit from legal assistance if required |

-For the children of expatriates who do not plan to stay in Switzerland for a long time, private schools offer courses entirely in English.
-In addition to the Swiss Maturity, private schools allow students to obtain the International Baccalaureate (IB), the French Baccalaureate, the German Abitur … If you plan to enroll your children in a particular private school, its location must be taken into account when choosing your accommodation.
+For children of expatriates who do not plan to stay in Switzerland for a long time, private schools offer courses entirely in English.
+In addition to the Swiss Maturité (studied by 15 to 18 year old students), public schools offer the International Baccalaureate (IB), the French Baccalaureate, the German Abitur, etc. If you plan to enrol your children in a particular private school, its location should be taken into account when choosing your place of residence.

 Registration Form | ![]() |